Cadillac STS: STS-V

 The STS-V had a 0-60 mph acceleration time of 4.6 seconds and a 13.2 second quarter mile time.

 The STS-V's primary visual difference from the standard STS was a wire mesh grille and a 'power-dome' hood as well as six lug wheels normally seen only on larger SUVs, trucks and pickups.
 In addition to the grille, the front differences include the bumper, the fog light and turning signal cluster, and the hood which is slightly domed to fit over the supercharger.
 In the rear, the bumper is different from the standard STS and includes a wire mesh insert at the bottom which is made of the same mesh material used in the front grille.
 The rear spoiler is taller and wider, and encompasses the third brake light.

-For the interior, the STS-V also has upgraded leather and Ultrasuede trim contracted from the German company Dräxlmaier, whose prior credit includes the Maybach 57 and 62.
-Interior color choices were Ebony and Gray, both of which are offered on the standard STS as well, and a two-tone Ebony/Tango Red scheme which was unique to the STS-V.
+For the interior, the STS-V also has upgraded leather and Ultrasuede trim, by the German company Dräxlmaier, in either Ebony and Gray, both of which are offered on the standard STS as well, and a two-tone Ebony/Tango Red scheme which was unique to the STS-V.